Why Pushing Harder on Downstream Peptides Fails

 The Convergence Across Breaking Points

-Each of the six breaking points described in When the Signal Cannot Get Through is independently supported by published biochemistry:
+Each of the six breaking points described in G-Protein Cascade is independently supported by published biochemistry:

 - BP1 — Membrane oxidation: Glutathione depletion and oxidative membrane damage in autism have been documented by Chauhan & Chauhan (2006) and James et al. (2004, 2006).
 GSTP1 variant prevalence and its role in reduced Phase II detoxification capacity is established in the pharmacogenomics literature.